PIM vs MDM: What is the Difference Between PIM and MDM?

 - 5 Misconceptions about PIM and MDM

-- Why Credencys Use Pimcore Build A Reliable PIM & MDM Solution?
+- Why Choose Credencys to Build Robust PIM & MDM Solutions?

 PIM is the abbreviation of Product Information Management.
 It allows organizations to manage all the product-related data in a centralized repository.
-Basically, it’s a single source of truth for your all product data.
+It’s a single source of truth for your all product data.

 The core functionality of Product Information Management is to collect, store, manage, enrich, aggregate, syndicate, and distribute the product data on different sales channels from a single platform.

 Product Information Management allows organizations to deliver accurate and consistent product descriptions and images in the scalable multichannel marketing environment.

 Implementing the right PIM, it becomes easy for brands to enrich products, manage images and make sure product data and relevant media assets look appealing on different output channels including website, eCommerce store, marketplaces, product catalogs, mobile, retail Point of Sales (PoS), etc.

 Read What is PIM? – An ultimate guide for Product Information Management to understand the PIM with all its essential aspects.

 What Does A PIM Do?